 - 4. Link to your pillar post

 In each article in a given category, link to the pillar post.
 Since your pillar post is such an important page, it deserves to have the most amount of links.
-You’ll also want to link to these pillar posts from your homepage as well.
+Of course, you’ll also want to link to these pillar posts from your homepage as well.

 Your action plan

-If you’ve been handling adding internal links manually, odds are your old blog posts have a lot of links, and your new ones don’t have as many.
+If you’ve been handling adding internal links manually, odds are your old blog posts have many links, and your new ones don’t have as many.

 Until next time,